Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-09.md

 ## Adding Types to FizzBuzz

-If you haven't already, clone the FizzBuzz repository here: <link>
+If you haven't already, clone the FizzBuzz repository here: https://github.com/Make-School-Labs/fizz-buzz-test

 Modify the FizzBuzz code _and_ tests to use types.
 Include at least one class or interface in your implementation.